Competitive Discretionary Grant Programs

 Better Utilizing Investments to Leverage Development (BUILD) Grants, previously known as Transportation Investment Generating Economic Recovery (TIGER) Grants (FY 2009 – 2020)

-The BUILD program provides a unique opportunity for the DOT to invest in road, rail, transit and port projects that promise to achieve national objectives.
-Since, 2009, Congress has dedicated nearly $8.1 billion for eleven rounds of National Infrastructure Investments to fund projects that have a significant local or regional impact.
+The BUILD program is a U.S. Department of Transportation (USDOT)-wide program that provides a unique opportunity for the DOT to invest in road, rail, transit, and port projects that promise to achieve national objectives.

-The Capital Assistance to States – Intercity Passenger Rail Service Grant Program provides $30 million for the cost of capital investments and limited planning activities necessary to support improved intercity passenger rail services.
+The Capital Assistance to States – Intercity Passenger Rail Service Grant Program provided funding to assist with the cost of capital investments and limited planning activities necessary to support improved intercity passenger rail services.

 The CRISI program provides funding for capital projects that will improve passenger and freight rail transportation systems in terms of safety, efficiency, or reliability.